 Digital research data should be stored securely and backed up regularly, with access available only to those who need it.
-You are advised to store only what you need to keep but to keep at least three copies of crucial data.
+You are advised to store only what you need to keep.

 Data storage methods should comply with the following:

-The University of Sheffield research and ethics policies (by ensuring security appropriate to data’s level of sensitivity)
+- The University of Sheffield research and ethics policies (by ensuring security appropriate to data’s level of sensitivity)

 The sections below contain suggestions and advice on storing your data, including types of University data storage (University login required).

-If you have non-standard data requirements, or have any questions about data storage, contact the IT Service Desk (University login required).
+If you have non-standard data requirements, or have any questions about data storage, contact IT help and support (University login required).